howl-anderson/vimapt/README.md

 For windows User, please see `Install by hand` section.

-## Install by hand
+## Manual install
-before you start, let's test vim see if vim support python and support which version execute `vim --version`, you will see vim's feature list, if you see `+python` or `+python3` means this vim support python2 or python3.
+Before you start, let's test vim see if vim support python and support which version execute `vim --version`, you will see vim's feature list, if you see `+python` or `+python3` means this vim support python2 or python3.
 `-python` or `-python3` means not support such feature. vimapt need vim support python2 or python3. if both of those are missing, vimapt will not work.
 Remember which version of python this vim support, it will be used latter.